-The Conference has continued to emphasize the relationships between toxicity and carcinogenesis and the identification of novel strategies in cancer prevention, diagnosis, and therapy.
+The CONFERENCE has continued to emphasize the relationships between toxicity and carcinogenesis and the identification of novel strategies in cancer prevention, diagnosis, and therapy.
 It is evident that new paradigms are needed to explain that an increasing number of mutagenic and non-mutagenic agents result in carcinogenesis, that cell injury and death, repair, and inflammation are constant companions of cancer development, and that what has been termed “tumor promotion” is a very complex issue.
 Recent developments in cancer genetics, including the role of tumor suppressor genes, underline this principle.
 Also discussed are molecular and clinical advances in causation, diagnosis, prevention, and therapy of human diseases including cancer.

 The purpose of these meetings was and continues to be the assembly of a group of leading scientists working in a wide range of disciplines and representing industry, government and academia to confer formally and informally on current concepts and aspects of research which transcend the normal boundaries that often exist between different scientific disciplines, agencies and organizations.